dward2/BME547/Assignments/Live_Dead_Assay_Analysis/README.md

   float or integer, it should NOT be a string containing a float or integer, but an actual number.
-* Remember that when a line of text is read in by Python, it may have a return character, `\n`, at the end which you will need to account for.
+* Remember that when a line of text is read in by Python, it may have a return character, `\n`, at the end for which you will need to account.

 ## Grading Expectations